games-automata-play/games-automata-play.github.io/_posts/2017-12-25-Parity_generic.md

 <p>
 We fix two parameters: $n$, which will be the number of leaves, and $h$, which will be the height.
+All trees we height $h$, and more precisely all the leaves have depth exactly $h$.
 </p>

 <p>